Dr. Brooke R. Seckel

 Plan a 2-week period with no strenuous activity.
 Get help with childcare for 2-3 days.
 For submuscular breast augmentation avoid pushups, pullups and heavy bench pressing for 6 weeks.

-On average the price of a breast augmentation procedure in the Boston area is between $7,000 and $8,800 dollars.
 This an all-inclusive price, meaning it includes the cost of the breast implants as well as fees for services provided by the facility, surgeon, and board-certified anesthesiologist.
 The cost of a breast augmentation procedure performed by Dr. Seckel can, however, vary depending on several factors, including breast implant type, the complexity of the procedure needed, and if a breast lift is also needed.
 We invite you to schedule a consultation with Dr. Seckel so that your actual costs can be determined.

 Yes, when performed by an experienced plastics who is board-certified by the American Board of Plastic Surgery.
 Modern FDA approved silicone gel breast implants are safe.
 The new silicone gel gummy bear implants contain a cohesive gel that stays in place if the implant is damaged.
 Saline filled implants have always been safe.